MIDL-Conference/midl-website-builder/README.md

 </html>
 ```

-Layouts are part of themes as HTML files in the subdirectory `layouts`, but their can also be website
+Layouts are part of themes in the theme's subdirectory `layouts`, but there can also be website
 specific layouts in `/layouts`.

 ### Stylesheets

 In most cases, there will be no need for stylesheet files other than those from the theme.
 SASS (`.scss`)
-files in `/themes/{theme-name}/stylesheets` and then `/stylesheets` are automatically compiled (unless
+files in `/themes/{theme-name}/stylesheets` and then `/stylesheets` are automatically compiled into CSS,
-their filename begins with an underscore).
+unless their filename begins with an underscore.
 The resulting CSS files are written to `assets/css` in the
 output directory.

 In content and layout files, the absolute path to all compiled CSS files is available in the variable